vile/discord-role-scraper/README.md

 ### Dev Requirements

 1. Act - [Install Act](https://nektosact.com/installation/index.html#pre-built-artifacts)
-   1. Check if you have Act installed with `act --versiong`
+   1. Check if you have Act installed with `act --version`
    2. Refer to this project's [Makefile](./Makefile) (`sudo-act`) for usage in this repo
    3. Put secrets in workflow.secrets (`mv workflow.secrets.example workflow.secrets`)